Follow

 Race Report: Tcs World 10K 2024 By Aravind

-For this training cycle, I focused on a few important factors:
+For this training cycle, I prioritized a few key factors to enhance my performance:

-• Since I was still recovering from the last marathon, I decided to keep my training volume lower than usual.
+• Since I was still recovering from my last marathon, I chose to reduce my training volume and keep it lower than usual.

-• Focusing on strength training, which was overlooked in the previous routine.
+• Prioritizing strength training, which I had previously neglected in my routine.

-• With a fall marathon approaching, I aimed to use this race to improve my speed before starting marathon training in June.
+• With an upcoming fall marathon, I saw this race as the perfect opportunity to boost my speed before kicking off marathon training in June.

-After some research, I based my training plan on Pete Magill’s “Fast 5K” book.
-While using a 5K plan for a 10K race might seem unusual, I appreciated the focus on speed work and progression.
-I adjusted the 10K distance plan by adding long runs with tempo sections and extra VO2Max repeats as needed.
+After thorough research, I structured my training plan around Pete Magill’s “Fast 5K” book.
+While using a 5K plan for a 10K race might seem unconventional, I valued its emphasis on speed work and progression.
+To tailor it for the 10K distance, I incorporated long runs with tempo sections and added extra VO2Max repeats as needed.

-This chart shows the heart rate (HR) zone distribution of my runs.
-The Dec-Feb period reflects my HR zones during the New Delhi marathon training, while March and April highlight the zones from my TCS 10K training cycle.
+This chart illustrates the heart rate (HR) zone distribution across my training periods.
+The Dec-Feb phase represents my HR zones during New Delhi Marathon training, while March and April showcase the zones from my TCS 10K training cycle.

 Goal Pace—At the end of week three, I completed a 5K time trial to assess my speed endurance.
 Although I aimed for a pace of 4:06-4:08 min/km, I managed only 4:10 min/km.
 This reality check prompted me to adjust my target race pace to 4:15-4:18 min/km (see Pace Chart), aiming for a finish time under 43 minutes.

-Three weeks before the race, I ran the course to get familiar with its layout.
-The rolling hills were challenging, especially toward the end, but there were no surprises.
-Two weeks before the race, I did a 6K tempo run at race pace on the rolling hills of rural Bengaluru (Maddur).
-I struggled to maintain my target pace, averaging around 4:20 min/km.
-However, a shorter 4K tempo run the Sunday before the race went much smoother, allowing me to hit my target pace and boosting my confidence comfortably.
+Three weeks before race day, I ran the TCS World 10K course to get a feel for its layout.
+The rolling hills proved challenging, especially toward the final stretch, but there were no surprises.
+Two weeks before the race, I tested my pace with a 6K tempo run on the rolling hills of rural Bengaluru (Maddur).
+Maintaining my target pace of 4:20 min/km was tough, but I pushed through.
+However, a shorter 4K tempo run the Sunday before the race felt much smoother, allowing me to comfortably hit my goal pace—a much-needed confidence boost before race day.

 Pre-Race